K3N-0/iRO-Discord-Bot/README.md

 # Private Discord Bot

-Go to the project directory
+Navigate to the project directory

-Open the ternimal there
+Open the ternimal

 Enter py -3 main.py